jscalvert/rattling-site/content/_index.md

 ---
-title: "Welcome"
+title: "How does order arise in nature?"
 description: ""
-lead: "Join our effort to understand order in nature."
+lead: "Rattling is a theory that seeks to answer this question."
 date: 2023-09-07T16:33:54+02:00
 lastmod: 2023-09-07T16:33:54+02:00
 draft: false